jacobobryant/biff/slate/source/index.html.md

 (like the Biff transaction format).
 You can get the nitty-gritty details from exploring the template project, which also contains links to relevant sections of the API docs.

+NOTE, 15 May 2021: I just finished this page; still need to finish Codox and the project template :).

 # Design Philosophy